Back

 Concomitant administration of ibuprofen with CYP2C9 inhibitors may increase

-exposure to ibuprofen (a CYP2C9 substrate).
-In a study with voriconazole and fluconazole (CYP2C9 inhibitors), increased exposure to S(+)-ibuprofen by about 80 to 100% was demonstrated.
-A reduction in the dose of ibuprofen should be considered when potent CYP2C9 inhibitors are co-administered, especially if high doses of ibuprofen are administered with voriconazole and fluconazole.
+exposure to ibuprofen (CYP2C9 substrate).
+A study with voriconazole and fluconazole (CYP2C9 inhibitors) demonstrated an increase in exposure to S(+)-ibuprofen by approximately 80 to 100%.
+A reduction in the ibuprofen dose should be considered when co-administered with potent CYP2C9 inhibitors, especially if high doses of ibuprofen are administered with voriconazole and fluconazole.

 Pregnancy